Sep 19, 2019

 5 Types of Social Engineering Attacks

 Social engineering scams have been going on for years and yet, we continue to fall for them every single day.
 This is due to the overwhelming lack of basic cybersecurity training available to the employees of today’s organizations, big and small.
-In an effort to spread awareness of this tactic and fight back, here is a quick and dirty overview of today’s most common and deadly social engineering scams.
-After all, if everyone learns to identify these attacks, avoiding them will be MUCH easier!
+In an effort to spread awareness of this tactic and fight back, here is a quick overview of today’s most common social engineering scams.
+After all, if everyone learns to identify these attacks, avoiding threats like ransomware will be MUCH easier!

 - Piggybacking: Piggybacking, also called tailgating, is when an unauthorized person physically follows an authorized person into a restricted corporate area or system.
 One tried-and-true method of piggybacking is when a hacker calls out to an employee to hold a door open for them as they’ve forgotten their RFID card.
 Another method involves a person asking an employee to “borrow” his or her laptop for a few minutes, during which the criminal is able to quickly install malicious software.